Best Medical Alert Systems for Seniors With Dementia

 Our Top Five Medical Alert Systems for Seniors With Dementia

-- Pricing: Not every senior or family is working with the same budget.
-For this reason, we included the best medical alert systems for seniors with dementia at various price points.
-While we tried to focus on those that were most affordable, we also included pricier options with even more useful features.
+- Pricing: Not every senior or family is working with the same budget, so we included the best medical alert systems for seniors with dementia at various price points.
+We tried to focus on the most affordable systems, but we also included pricier options with even more useful features.
 We considered monthly rates, equipment fees, additional fees, seasonal promotions, and different payment plans.

-- Customer service: It’s important that a company is backed by friendly, knowledgeable, and trained representatives.
-We evaluated the quality of each company’s customer service and 24/7 urgent response teams.
+- Customer service: A company must be backed by friendly, knowledgeable, and trained representatives.
+We evaluated the quality of each company’s customer service and 24/7 urgent-response teams.
 We offered our personal experiences interacting with each provider that made our list.

-- Ease of use: A major issue facing seniors with dementia is the ability to remember how to use a medical alert device.
-We chose systems that are extremely easy to use and require very few steps to “initiate” an emergency response.
+- Ease of use: A major issue facing seniors with dementia is remembering how to use a medical alert device.
+We chose systems that are extremely easy to use and require very few steps to initiate an emergency response.
 Our top picks include systems that require little to no effort to get help.

-- Response times: It’s essential that help arrives quickly in an emergency.
+- Response times: Help must arrive quickly in an emergency.
 We placed 10 test calls on each medical alert system and timed how long it took to reach a real person.
-We made these calls in various locations, including at home (in a 1,400 square-foot, two-story home), on walks, and while running errands.
-All of the systems on our list had average response times of fewer than 45 seconds.
+We made the calls in various locations, including at home (in a 1,400-square-foot, two-story home), on walks, and running errands.
+All the systems on our list had average response times of fewer than 45 seconds.

 - Special features: There are a lot of extra perks and special features that can make medical alert systems even more useful for seniors with dementia.
-For example, some seniors with dementia may get lost or struggle with wandering, in which case GPS features are vital.
+Some seniors with dementia may get lost or struggle with wandering, for example, in which case GPS features are vital.
 Alternatively, if a senior is prone to falls, fall detection is a very important and potentially lifesaving feature.
 Finally, many systems include caregiver integration to ensure that caregivers and loved ones are always in the know.

 To learn more about how we test medical alert systems, check out our medical alert system methodology guide.